 Policy Principle on Tobacco

-A tobacco-free society is the goal of the American Lung Association.
-Tobacco is a highly addictive substance and a carcinogen that causes disease and death.
-The American Lung Association supports measures to eliminate tobacco use by youth, to eliminate exposure to secondhand smoke, to promote access to cessation treatments and to deter tobacco use in the population through legislation, regulation, litigation, media advocacy and education.
+The American Lung Association will create a tobacco-free future.
+Tobacco is a highly addictive substance and tobacco products cause disease and death.
+The American Lung Association supports measures to eliminate tobacco use by youth, to eliminate exposure to secondhand smoke, to promote access to comprehensive cessation treatments and to deter tobacco use in the population through legislation, regulation, litigation, media advocacy and education.

 The American Lung Association supports measures to prevent tobacco use by children and youth.
 To achieve this goal:

 - Tobacco excise taxes must be increased by a significant amount to deter consumption and promote cessation and be equalized at the highest level across all classes of products.

 - Clerk intervention for sale of all tobacco products must be required.
 Self-service displays and vending machines must be eliminated.

 - Tobacco retailers must be licensed.
-Those who sell to minors must face strict, graduated financial penalties and loss of license.
-Enforcement of these laws must be diligently pursued and should include using minors in compliance checks.
+Those who sell to underage persons must face strict, graduated financial penalties and loss of license.
+Enforcement of these laws must be diligently pursued and should include using underage persons in compliance checks.

-- The minimum age of sale for tobacco products should be increased to 21.
+- The minimum age of sale for tobacco products should be 21.

 - Tobacco product sampling and promotion must be prohibited.